Updated: 1/28/2021 | How to Tame Flyaways

 Use this link to save $10 off your first order at AQUIS.

-#4 User a Hair Smoothing Serum or Oils
+#4 Use Hair Smoothing Serum

 A hair smoothing serum can make all the difference in taming and styling hair.
 We recommend using John Freida’s Frizz Ease products.
 While your hair is damp, use the Extra Strength Serum to seal in moisture and smoothen hair.